 If you decide to have a turkey, consider a heritage breed from a nearby farm.
 The varieties of turkeys that were originally cultivated in the US have become extremely rare.
 Replacing them are turkeys bred for specific traits, with little genetic diversity.
 Highly susceptible to disease, these animals are often given large doses of antibiotics to ward off infection.
 The older, hardier varieties eat a diverse diet and can live outdoors, and produce meat that is said to be more rich and flavorful than mass-produced turkeys.
 To find local meat and also produce, visit Local Harvest.

-For more information on seasonal foods, including recipes by well-known chefs and authors, download our Living With Nature: Cooking for Biodiversity booklet.
+For more information on seasonal foods, including recipes by well-known chefs and authors, download Living With Nature: Cooking for Biodiversity.
 In it, we also invite you to diversify your diet and reduce our collective reliance on a handful of crops grown in uniform monocultures, which are usually dependent upon vast amounts of chemical pesticides and fertilizers.
 Increased interest in sustainable agriculture methods has led a growing number of farmers to incorporate a greater variety of crops, reduce use of chemicals, and preserve natural habitat.
 In turn, these practices support healthy populations of pollinators, predaceous insects that act as natural pesticides, organisms that help enrich soil, and other benefits from biodiversity.
-To learn more about soil invertebrates, see the CBC publication Life in the Leaf Litter.
+To learn more about soil invertebrates, see the CBC publication Life in the Leaf Litter: